-- Personnel reflects the addition of one Office Assistant II position, offset by the elimination of a custodian position. - Personnel also includes \$101,148 for employee pay adjustments, \$29,037 for medical benefit rate adjustments and \$10,694 for retirement rate adjustments. - Operating includes \$605,833 for vehicle parts and contracted maintenance, \$723,690 for fuel costs and \$137,421 for insurance and claim settlements including the addition of physical damage coverage for the bus fleet. - Contract Services includes \$25,000 for bus shelter maintenance services to be performed by the Parks, Recreation and Maintenance Department, \$213,180 for contracted security services for the new Transit Center and \$31,200 for security services on buses, \$6,500 for system map and talking bus updates for route adjustments, and \$13,200 for collection of vehicle license taxes by the NCDMV. - Transfers to Other Funds includes \$154,108 for required local match funds for capital and planning grants. - Other Charges includes \$772,900 for indirect cost allocations, \$40,000 for pass through grant funding to Spring Lake, offset by a \$241,000 cost redistribution to the planning grant. - Non-program expenditures consist of \$44,743 for retiree benefits and \$40,000 for the Spring Lake pass through grant funding. - The total expenditure budget projected for operating costs for the new downtown Transit Center is \$528,970. - Revenue for fiscal year 2018 includes \$21,460 for four months of rent and \$95,744 in reimbursements from Greyhound for an allocated share of Transit Center operating costs, including security, utilities, supplies and maintenance.
+- Personnel reflects the addition of one Office Assistant II position, offset by the elimination of a custodian position, as well as the addition of four Bus Operators, one Automotive Service Technician, one part time Transit Dispatcher and departmental increases in overtime and intermittent pay needed to support the addition of Sunday bus service. - Personnel also includes \$101,148 for employee pay adjustments, \$29,037 for medical benefit rate adjustments and \$10,694 for retirement rate adjustments. - Operating includes \$605,833 for vehicle parts and contracted maintenance, \$723,690 for fuel costs and \$137,421 for insurance and claim settlements including the addition of physical damage coverage for the bus fleet. - Contract Services includes \$25,000 for bus shelter maintenance services to be performed by the Parks, Recreation and Maintenance Department, \$213,180 for contracted security services for the new Transit Center and \$31,200 for security services on buses, \$6,500 for system map and talking bus updates for route adjustments, and \$13,200 for collection of vehicle license taxes by the NCDMV. - Transfers to Other Funds includes \$154,108 for required local match funds for capital and planning grants. - Other Charges includes \$772,900 for indirect cost allocations, \$40,000 for pass through grant funding to Spring Lake, offset by a \$241,000 cost redistribution to the planning grant. - Non-program expenditures consist of \$44,743 for retiree benefits and \$40,000 for the Spring Lake pass through grant funding. - The total expenditure budget projected for operating costs for the new downtown Transit Center is \$528,970. - Revenue for fiscal year 2018 includes \$21,460 for four months of rent and \$95,744 in reimbursements from Greyhound for an allocated share of Transit Center operating costs, including security, utilities, supplies and maintenance.

-Portfolio Overview .
-G-2
+ortfolio Overview G-2

-Budget & Evaluation .
-G-4
+Sudget & Evaluation G-4

-City Attorney's Office .
-G-9
+City Attorney's Office G-9

-City Manager's Office G-15
+City Manager's Office G ì-15

-Corporate Communications G-26
+Corporate Communications G ì-26

-inance G-33
+inance G ì-33

-Human Resource Development G-41
+luman Resource Development G ì-41

-nformation Technology G-50
+nformation Technology G ì-50

-Mayor, Council & City Clerk G-57
+Лayor, Council & City Clerk G 3-57